Schedule your initial consultation today and start your journey towards a pain-free, healthier smile. Contact us now!

 What’s the Difference between Oral Surgery and Maxillofacial Surgery?

-Oral and maxillofacial dentists do pretty much the same job.
-Surgery on the mouth and face is part of the training.
-But not all doctors can do both Oral Surgery and office-based procedures.
-On the other hand, other doctors prefer to do procedures in hospitals.
+Oral and maxillofacial dentists do essentially the same tasks.
+Surgery on the face and mouth is a part of the training.
+But not all dentists provide oral surgery in addition to office-based procedures.
+On the other hand, some medical experts prefer to operate in hospitals.

 Oral and Maxillofacial Surgery improves your jaw function and relieves your pain.
 Additionally, maxillofacial surgery can detect a wide range of dental problems and conditions, including: